-In the design of steel tanks, the maximum allowable unit stresses in all members must be reduced to make proper allowance for elastic instability, buckling, wrinkling and excessive deformation in accordance with the allowable unit stresses given in the applicable sections of AWWA D-100-11.
+In the design of steel tanks, the maximum allowable unit stresses in all members must be reduced to make proper allowance for elastic instability, buckling, wrinkling and excessive deformation in accordance with the allowable unit stresses given in the applicable sections of AWWA D-100-21.

-The design of the conical shell for buckling shall conform to the ECCS (European Convention for Constructional Steelwork, "Buckling of Steel Shells," European Recommendations, Fourth Edition) 1988 [Consultant to review the applicability of this reference and amend as required], and shall take into account the construction imperfections anticipated but within the limitations specified therein.
+The design of the conical shell for buckling shall conform to the ECCS (European Convention for Constructional Steelwork, "Buckling of Steel Shells," European Recommendations, Fifth Edition) 2013 and shall take into account the construction imperfections anticipated but within the limitations specified therein.
 However, under service loads, the factor of safety against buckling shall not be less than 2.0.

 The structure shall safely withstand, either separately or in combination, the loads and forces exerted by the following conditions listed herein.